wvirany/blog/content/posts/prior_mean/index.md

 The figure on the left shows the two posterior GPs fit on our original dataset.
 The blue curve shows the posterior predictive distribution of the GP whose prior mean is the MLE, while the orange curve shows the GP whose prior mean is the observation mean.
 The mean values are shown as horizontal dashed lines.
 The lengthscale and noise variance hyperparameters of each model were jointly fit via MLL optimization.
 The models agree for points in the domain with high correlation to the observed data, and diverge in regions far from existing observations.

 The figure on the right shows the same setup on an alternate dataset.
 We can see that the observation mean is biased toward the clustered points, while the MLE solution considers the correlation between similar observations.

-In the following section, I'll explore how these differences affect performance in BO.
+**This has an important implication for BO:** as the policy gathers data and tends to exploit promising modes of the objective function, the observations will be biased toward high objective values.
+This is the whole premise of BO---we hope that it performs better than randomly acquiring data points, so ideally the mean of the acquired data should be higher than the true mean of the objective function.
+Thus, the observation mean will be biased toward high values.
+In the following section, I'll explore these differences.

 ## Revisiting the role of the prior mean in Bayesian optimization

 The authors of the original study showed a figure which I found to be somewhat surprising: choosing different values of $c$ results in very different forms of the expected improvement (EI) acquisition function.
-Importantly, however, they did not include the MLE in their set of prior means, which I show in the following figure:
+Importantly, however, they did not include the MLE in their set of prior means; the following figure is adapted from their work to include the MLE:

 <div id="fig3" class="figure">
    <img src="figures/four_means_comparison.png" alt="Figure 3" style="width:110%; margin-left:auto; margin-right:auto">
 </div>

-The figure shows the posterior predictive distribution for a GP with the constant parameter set to four different values: the mean, max, and min of the observed data, as well as the MLE.
+The figure shows the posterior predictive distribution for GPs fit on the same data corresponding to four different prior means: the mean, max, and min of the observed data, as well as the MLE.
 The second row shows the corresponding acquisition values computed by EI, and the red vertical dashed lines show the maximizer of the acquisition function---the next point to be queried during BO.

 In regions close to the training data, EI looks similar in each case.
 However, away from previous observations, EI is entirely determined by the prior mean, resulting in different choices of the next query.

-**This has an important implication for BO:** as the policy gathers data and tends to exploit promising modes of the objective function, the observations will be biased toward high objective values.
-This is the whole premise of BO---we hope that it performs better than randomly acquiring data points, so ideally the mean of the acquired data should be higher than the true mean of the objective function.
-Thus, the observation mean will be biased toward high values.
+It's interesting to consider how each setting encodes various preferences:
+- when $c = \min\y$, the acquisition function is pessimistic, assigning low EI to points far from previous observations
+- when $c = \max \y$, the acquisition function is more optimistic, treating unseen points favorably

+Furthermore, when $c$ is the mean of $\y$, then over time it should approach the maximum, potentially leading to unwanted exploratory behavior.

 ## Comparing prior means